-Mini 4-H

-Exhibit Tag: Name

-Bicycle

-Record Sheet Cut here

-Name Grade

-How long have you ridden your bicycle?

-Which side of the road should you ride on?

-pedestrian (the ight of way on the sidewalk - the person riding a bicycle or a person walking)?

-What should you wear when riding your bicycle?
+Mini 4-H Name Name City City Brade School Bicycle Record Sheet Cut here Name Grade How long have you ridden your bicycle? way on the son walking)? iding a bicycle or a What should you wear when riding your bicycle?
 Why?
 Who goes bicycle riding with you?